simonecorsi/awesome/README.md

 *   [immobiliare/fastify-metrics](https://github.com/immobiliare/fastify-metrics) - 📊 Fastify plugin that integrates metrics collection and dispatch to statsd

-*   [codfish/semantic-release-action](https://github.com/codfish/semantic-release-action) - GitHub Action for running semantic-release.
-Respects any .releaserc.js configuration file in your repo.
+*   [codfish/semantic-release-action](https://github.com/codfish/semantic-release-action) - The Original GitHub Action for running semantic-release.
 Sets output and environment variables for you to use in subsequent actions.

 *   [pmowrer/semantic-release-monorepo](https://github.com/pmowrer/semantic-release-monorepo) - Apply semantic-release's automatic publishing to a monorepo.